adamdubey/adamdubey/README.md

 ## My Rules of Conduct

-🤔🍎 Beginner's mindset and curiosity in approaching new unknowns.<br />
+🤔🍎 Beginner's mindset and curiosity in approaching new unknowns.

-📐🛠 Apply first-principles thinking when approaching new challenges.<br />
+📐🛠 Apply first-principles thinking when approaching new challenges.

 🚀🌔 It can be done.
-Go for the Moonshot!<br />
+Go for the Moonshot!

 🔍🚧 Check small things.
 Build Margins of Safety.
-Implement Redundancies for critical systems.<br />
+Implement Redundancies for critical systems.

 🙌👍 Perpetual optimism is a force multiplier.
 Shared understanding and consensus to accomplish desired end goals.
-Don't let adverse facts stand in the way of a good decision.<br />
+Don't let adverse facts stand in the way of a good decision.

 ✅🛬 Be pragmatic, have strong opinions, loosely held.
 Remember Occam's Razor, _when faced with two solutions that explain data equally well, the simplest solution is often the correct one._

 <!--